ayushmansingh2711/k8s/README.md

-   the name space is using in pod.yaml
+   the nameSpace is using in pod.yaml

    kubectl describe pod podname